dbdev8000/Studying_Csharp/README.md

 - Lesson04: Variable scope

-- Lesso05: Operators and operations
+- Lesson05: Operators and operations

+- Lesson06: Formatting output in the console